 Event organisers will need to consider how costs are covered if the event cannot take place, where monies have already been paid out and cannot be reimbursed.
-See the Event Cancellation Study on www.lincolnshire.gov.uk/lincolnshire-prepared.

 It is worth considering a cancellation policy to advise people attending the event (who may have bought tickets in advance) and contractors what the event organiser will pay for if the event does not take place.